Koromix/tytools/qt5/README.md

 Download qtbase source from http://download.qt.io/official_releases/qt/5.6/5.6.1/submodules/qtbase-opensource-src-5.6.1.tar.xz

-Extract it in this subdirectory and rename "qtbase-opensource-src-5.6.0" to "x86_64-darwin-clang".
+Extract the directory inside it to "ty/qt5" and rename "qtbase-opensource-src-5.6.1" to "x86_64-darwin-clang".
 Open a command prompt and go to that directory.

 ```sh
 cd x86_64-darwin-clang